monkeyK1n9/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext is a script that list 3 lines after a search pattern 17-hidethisword is a script that displays all the lines that donot contain a certain word 18-letteronly is a script that displays only lines starting with a letter
+16-whatsnext is a script that list 3 lines after a search pattern 17-hidethisword is a script that displays all the lines that donot contain a certain word 18-letteronly is a script that displays only lines starting with a letter 19-AZ is a script that changes some characters of the string